claragrpereira/Deep-Learning-CNN-and-RNN/README.md

 # Homework 2 - Skeleton Code

+This project was a part of a machine learning course.
-This archive contains everything you need to complete Homework 2.
-It contains the following files:
+This archive contains the following files:

+## statement.pdf

+The statement for the project, contains details about the CNN and RNN's architecture.

 ## download_octmnist.py